adamhurm/garden/content/index.md

 ---
-title: Adam Hurm's digital garden
+title: Adam Hurm's workshop
 created: 2025-07-21T19:57
 ---

-Hey, welcome to my public-facing digital garden.
+Hey, welcome to my public workshop / digital garden.
 Thanks for stopping by.

 ## Find me on other sites